 Nevoid Basal Cell Carcinoma Syndrome (NBCCS) is also known as Gorlin syndrome.
 NBCCS is a hereditary condition characterized by multiple basal cell skin cancers .
 Other common findings include jaw cysts, pits on the palms of the hands or soles of the feet, calcium deposits in the brain, developmental disability, and skeletal (bone) changes.
 The appearance of a person with NBCCS may include a larger head size, a prominent forehead, broad bridge of the nose, widely spaced eyes, skin cysts, and small skin bumps called milia.
 The jaw cysts and basal cell skin cancers may develop in the first ten years of a person’s life, but they may not appear until the teenage years or any time during adulthood.
 Children with NBCCS may have the appearance features described above, including pits on their hands and feet.
 There is a small (5%) chance for children with NBCCS to develop a type of brain cancer called medulloblastoma .
 Rarely, benign (not cancerous) growths in the ovaries and heart may also be found.

-Multiple basal cell skin cancers and jaw cysts are the most common features of NBCCS and are found in about 90% of people who have the condition.
+Multiple basal cell skin cancers and jaw cysts are the most common features of NBCCS and are present in about 90% of people who have the condition.
 There are several other features that have been associated with NBCCS.
 The number of features present and the severity of symptoms can vary among people with NBCCS, even within the same family.
-People with darker skin with NBCCS may have jaw cysts as the primary feature of the disease and may develop far fewer sun-related basal cell skin cancers than people of other races with NBCCS.
+People with darker skin with NBCCS may have jaw cysts as the primary feature of the disease and may develop far fewer sun-related basal cell skin cancers than people with lighter skin with NBCCS.
 Jaw cysts may cause symptoms such as bone deformity, infections and pain, or they may be seen through an x-ray.

 What causes NBCCS?